LS-Shikano/bw_cloud_otree_template/README.md

     ```
     terraform apply
     ```
+4. Wait 3-5 minutes for the VPS to be initialized.
+The Cloud Init script has to finish running.
+If you run the ansible script before, errors can occur.
-4. Navigate to the ansible subfolder
+5. Navigate to the ansible subfolder and run
+    ```
+    ansible-playbook playbook.yml --vault-password-file=.vault_pw
+    ```
+6. You should now be able to access the OTree dashboard under the URL you can find in the file `ansible/group_vars/main.yml`